psqlmaster/gorgona/readme.md

 - **Time-Locked Delivery**: Messages unlock at a specified `unlock_at` time and expire at `expire_at`.
 - **Privacy-First**: The server handles only encrypted data, ensuring no access to message content.
 - **Key Management**: Generates RSA key pairs named by the public key’s hash for secure sharing and local private key storage.
-- **Flexible Subscription Modes**: Listen in "live" (unlocked messages), "all" (including metadata for locked messages), "lock" (locked messages only), or "single" (specific recipient).
+- **Flexible Subscription Modes**: Listen in "live" (unlocked messages), "all" (get including metadata for locked messages), "lock" (locked messages only), or "single" (specific recipient)., "last (get one last message)".
-- **Efficient Storage**: Uses a ring buffer, limiting alerts per recipient to a configurable number (default: 1024), automatically removing the oldest or expired messages.
+- **Efficient Storage**: Uses a ring buffer, limiting alerts per recipient to a configurable number (default: 1000), automatically removing the oldest or expired messages.
 - **Decentralized Design**: Users control keys, and the lightweight server supports self-hosting.
 - **Fast and Lightweight**: Built with OpenSSL, requiring minimal dependencies.
 - **Tamper-Proof**: GCM authentication tags and RSA-OAEP padding protect against tampering.